 Tofu used to disgust me.
 Then something happened to change my mind: I went to China.
-Cliché or not, my venture into bean curd as a food occured at at Gong de Lin restaurant in Beijing, and it’s one of my most treasured memories to date.
-But here’s a tip, folks: if you don’t know how to use chopsticks, I highly recommend you don’t begin your education with a steaming pot silken tofu.
-My wrists swollen and aggrieved by what I’d put them through, I still went on to try every tofu dish I could find, and returned home determined to devour as much bean curd as I could find.
+Cliché or not, my venture into bean curd as a food occured at at Gong de Lin restaurant in Beijing, and it's one of my most treasured memories to date.
+But here's a tip, folks: if you don't know how to use chopsticks, I recommend you don't begin your education with a steaming pot of silken tofu.
+My wrists swollen and aggrieved by what I'd put them through, I still went on from this newfound appreciation of bean curd to try every tofu dish I could find.
+I returned home to the UK determined to devour as much as I could find, to better educate myself.

 Alas, I was disappointed.
-Nothing was the same as the tofu in Asia.
-One more trip to the Southeast a year or two later saw me return home once more with a new goal in mind.
-I would make my own tofu, and experiment ’til blue in the face to obtain a good, firm tofu that didn’t taste like the culinary equivalent of meh.
-Here’s one of my basic tofu recipes, using a Soy Quick, for a good, solid firm cake.
+Supermarket tofu was a far cry from the stuff I'd enjoyed in Asia.
+One more trip to Southeast Asia a year or two later saw me return home once more with a new goal in mind.
+I would make my own tofu, and experiment 'til blue in the face to obtain a good, firm tofu that didn't taste like the culinary equivalent of meh.
+Here's one of my basic tofu recipes, using a Soy Quick, for a good, solid firm cake.

 The tofu making arsenal

 Tofu is really easy to make.
 Granted the supplies you need look like a lot, but I'd be willing to bet you have most of what you need already.
 The two things you're not likely to have are a tofu mould/press and coagulant, perhaps soybeans too.

 - Dried soy beans can be purchased pretty easily these days.
 I buy in bulk, up to 25 kilograms at a time, and store them in a supersized tupperware box under the sofa.